decretist/Dissertation/Chapter0/chapter0.md

-incidental to learning GAE, which is what I was really interested in), so in the first half of 2011, I developed Ingobert, a Python/GAE web application to visualize textual differences in Beinecke 413, in connection with an independent study project supervised by Ken Pennington and Jennifer Davis.
+incidental to learning GAE, which is what I was really interested in), so in the first half of 2011, I developed Ingobert, a Python/GAE web application to visualize textual differences in Beinecke 413, in connection with an independent study project supervised by Pennington and Davis.
 Largely on the strength of the Ingobert project, Neil Fraistat of the University of Maryland hired me as a graduate assistant at the Maryland Institute for Technology in the Humanities (MITH) to work as a Scala/Lift programmer on the